 - Are the books the same format?
 Is yours a paperback and the one you're holding a hardcover?

-- Is the book you're holding more than 2 years old?
+- Is the book you're holding more than two years old?

 - Is the book you're holding published by an established publisher?